aleph2c/miros-rabbitmq/docs/_sources/recipes.rst.txt

 The `python-dotenv <https://github.com/theskumar/python-dotenv>`_ package converts the contents of a ``.env`` file into environment variables.
 We will use it in this recipe.
-If you have installed ``miros-rabbitmq``, you will have this package installed on your system, as a dependency.
+If you have installed ``miros-rabbitmq``, you will have this package installed on your system already.

 In the same directory as your project create a ``setup.py`` file and add the
 following: